RobinRadic/supervisord-manager/README.md

 ```
 - config.json
 - supervisord-monitor.service
+- supervisord-monitor.conf
+- install-as-systemd.sh
-- install.sh
+- install-as-supervisor.sh
 ```

 - Open and edit `config.json` and set all required values
-- Open and review `supervisord-monitor.service`, make sure the usage of node version & run as user are correct
+- Open and review `supervisord-monitor.conf` or if you want to use systemd `supervisord-monitor.service`, make sure the usage of node version & run as user are correct
+- Run `install-as-supervisor.sh` to symlink `supervisord-monitor.conf` into `/etc/supervisor/conf.d` and reload & start the service
-- Run `install.sh` to symlink `supervisord-monitor.service` into `/lib/systemd/system` and reload & start the service
+- **OR** Run `install-as-systemd.sh` to symlink `supervisord-monitor.service` into `/lib/systemd/system` and reload & start the service

 #### Configuration